Madeleine Zimmer

-Madeleine Zimmer (born 28 September 2001) is a field hockey player from the United States, who plays as a midfielder and forward.
+Madeleine "Maddie" Zimmer (born September 28, 2001) is an American field hockey player, who plays as a midfielder and forward.

 Personal life

-Madeleine Zimmer was born in Owatonna, Minnesota and raised in Hershey, Pennsylvania.
+Zimmer was born in Owatonna, Minnesota and raised in Hershey, Pennsylvania.

-Zimmer is a student at Northwestern University.
+She is a student at Northwestern University.

 Career

 Club hockey

-Madeleine Zimmer is a former player for the Alley Cats hockey team.
+Zimmer is a former player for the Alley Cats hockey team.

 Junior national team

 Zimmer made her debut for the United States U–21 team in 2019, during a test series against Germany, held in Viersen and Mönchengladbach.

 She followed this up with an appearance at the 2021 Pan American Junior Championship in Santiago.

 Senior national team

 Following her debut for the junior national team, Zimmer made her senior debut later that year during a test series against Canada in Lancaster.

 She is currently in the senior national squad.